Essays

 More writing on the way

 New essays land roughly every two to three weeks during the run-up to the book launch.
-Most appear here first and then mirror to Medium a few days later.
-The fastest way to follow along is the Medium feed; the most direct way to discuss any of the pieces is email.
+Most appear here first and then mirror to Medium and Substack a few days later.
+The fastest way to follow along is the Substack or Medium feed; the most direct way to discuss any of the pieces is email.

-The forthcoming book Leading Agile When No One Agrees expands several of the threads above into book-length form.
-A sample chapter is available on the home page.
+The book Leading Agile When No One Agrees expands several of the threads above into book-length form.
+It is out now in paperback.